aabiddanda/aabiddanda.github.io/blog/2026/2026-05-18-ai-tools-review.md

 3. Always ask for an expected speedup and check against a test implementation.

-## Outlook
+#### Outlook

 I think that I was motivated to start this by 1) [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) and 2) a general curiousity whether bringing AI in would make me a more productive/better/consistent scientist.
 In the early days I was broadly skeptical because of hallucinations and sacrificing the *correctness* of my work (and actually taking away some of the things that I enjoy on the day-to-day).
+I also want to reiterate that this whole post is just my opinion from a two month stint (which I anticipate lengthening for a little bit at least).

 In general, I remain somewhat skeptical of turning to AI wholesale for doing my actual *thinking* --- because I would like to validate any qualitative or quantitative claim that I make in my research.
 So for that reason I don't think I will be turning to AI for actually writing a first draft or even broader literature reviews in the recent future.
-Even quantitatively, I have found it is quite good at explaining why specific approximations (e.g., saddlepoints) work well and it is quite satisfying to learn a bit this way as well.
+Even quantitatively, I have found it is quite good at explaining why specific approximations (e.g., saddlepoints) work well and it is quite satisfying to actually use it as a learning tool a bit.

-However, what I've highlighted above are clear ways in which AI can be a useful sounding board for improving writing, figures, and in some cases scalability of your research.
+What I've highlighted above are clear ways in which AI can be a useful sounding board for improving writing, figures, and in some cases scalability of your research.
 This is also a great boon for productivity and kind of treating it as a tool for first round of feedback before sending to colleagues to provide further comments which can be kind of nice.
 It also helped me at least very acutely identify skills I was bad at starting (e.g., making thematic figures), but was ok with doing after the initial version was put together (e.g., editing thematic figures).
 Finding these reductions in high early activation energy and making sure they pop up frequently enough in your life is critical for yourself to feel like the investment is worth it as an early career researcher.

-I've also found that limiting my AI use to specific windows of time in my calendar blocks can be really helpful
+I've also found that limiting my AI use to specific windows of time in my calendar blocks is also a little bit more helpful and now trying to block times where I want to be kind of AI-free.
+I have not relaly kind of found the ideal ratio of this new style of calendar blocking but broadly I think that it works quite well.
+I am slowly trying out agentic coding to see if it works well for actually building out software implementations of methods (particularly CLIs), and will put in some updates on this in the future.